gsheppar/Prisma-SD-WAN-Syslog-Profile-Bind/README.md

 # Prisma SD-WAN Syslog Update (Preview)
 The purpose of this script is to bind a syslog profile (already created) to every ION

-syslog_profile = "Demo Server"
+Update line 182 with your syslog profile name syslog_profile = "Demo Server"

 #### License